A simple mouth-watering, aromatic dish

 The cone-shaped top is all about moisture.

-It traps the steam and water goes back into the pot keeping your slow cooked food deliciously moist and helps tenderise cheaper cuts of meat.
+It traps the steam and water goes back into the pot keeping your slow-cooked food deliciously moist and helping tenderise cheaper cuts of meat.

 When you think of a tagine you think of spices.

 The usual suspects are turmeric, cinnamon, saffron, ginger, and cumin.

 And you’ll often find recipes that include dried fruit and nuts, fresh herbs, olives and preserved lemons.

 The Berber tagine is a recipe that is all about how the vegetables are arranged artistically in a conical style to hide the meat.

 The truth is… you can cook anything you like in these stunning dishes.

 Using your tagine

 This basically means you need to prepare your pot for cooking so it doesn’t crack/shatter.